fgui/learn-tryton/README.md

 # Learn Tryton
 My personal notes, comments and resources related to Tryton.
-This are my notes as I try to learn how to develop modules in Tryton.
+Notes to learn how to develop modules in Tryton by reading documentation and code.

 ## links
 - [Official docs](http://doc.tryton.org/3.6/trytond/doc/)